-If you live with or care for someone who has tested positive for COVID-19, your quarantine period may be extended by Salem (for a period of up to 24 days or longer) as your exposure in this situation continues until the isolation period for your housemate or dependent has concluded.
+If you live with or care for someone who has tested positive for COVID-19, your quarantine period may be extended by Salem as your exposure in this situation continues until the isolation period for your housemate or dependent has concluded.

-If you subsequently develop symptoms or test positive for COVID-19 during the quarantine period, you cannot come onto campus until the time period for isolation has ended.
+If you subsequently develop symptoms or test positive for COVID-19 during the quarantine period, you cannot come to campus until the time period for isolation has ended.

-If you are exhibiting any COVID-19 symptoms listed above, you must stay home, not report to campus, and isolate pending further guidance from your healthcare provider.
+If you are exhibiting any COVID-19 symptoms listed above, you must stay home and isolate pending further guidance from Salem Health Services or your healthcare provider.
 In consultation with you, Salem will determine when it is safe for you to resume regular campus activities.

 The directions provided in these situational protocols are subject to change at any time without notice as recommended and directed by public health officials, public health agencies, and medical experts.